Skip To Main Content

 Principal: Natalie Labossiere

-IB Biology HL 1, IB Physics HL 1, IB Theory of Knowledge 1, IB Art HL 1, IB Music/Band HL 1, IB Music/Percussion 1, IB English HL 1, IB Math SL 1, IB Math HL 1, IB Global Politics SL 1, IB French SL 1, and IB Spanish SL 1.
-IB Courses will be noted on the students’ transcripts by course title and with an “I” showing that the course is eligible for a weighted grade.
+IB Courses are noted on the students’ transcripts by course title and with an “I” showing that the course is eligible for a weighted grade.
 The Beaverton School District weighted grade policy states that the grades of A, B, and C will be weighted with an extra point (A=5, B=4, C=3) for class rank, and a weighted cumulative GPA listed on the students’ transcript.

-Mountainside is an “IB for All” school.
-All of our juniors will choose an IB course in their standard junior Social Science, English and Math courses.
-Additionally, students are encouraged to explore as many of the IB courses as they wish to pursue, and we offer them the option to test in none, some, or all of their IB courses.
-Every year, we have over 50 students who complete the full IB Diploma process.
+Mountainside is an “IB for All” school and all of our 11th grade students take a minimum of three IB courses.
+Students are encouraged to explore as many additional IB courses as they wish to pursue and we offer them the option to test in none, some, or all of their IB courses.
+We have 41 current 12th grade students who intend to complete the full IB Diploma process this year.

-Mountainside High School students must complete 24 credits in the following areas for graduation: 4 Language Arts, 3 Math, 3 Social Science, 3 Lab Sciences, 1 Health, 1 PE, 3 Applied Arts, Fine Arts, World Language or Business Education, .5 Career Education, and 5.5 Electives.
+Mountainside High School students must complete 24 credits in the following areas for graduation: 4 Language Arts, 3 Math, 3 Lab Sciences, 2.5 Social Science, .5 Civics, 1 Health, 1 PE, 3 Applied Arts, Fine Arts, World Language or Business Education, .5 Career Education, and 5.5 Electives.
+The State of Oregon has waived the Essential Skills Requirement (exams in reading, writing and math) for Class of 2026 students.